-t&g works with a select number of respected insurers and can obtain a tailored quotation for your insurance needs.
+t&g works with a select number of respected insurers and can obtain a tailored quotation for your travel business’s liability insurance needs.
 Once in receipt of the completed application form and supporting documentation, we will email it to the underwriters so terms are usually obtained within a matter of days, sooner if the enquiry is urgent.
 A quotation will be valid for 30 days.
 If the terms are acceptable, following payment, the policy documentation and certification will be obtained and sent to you.
 Before renewal we will review the market once more to ensure you are getting the right product at the right price.

 Frequently asked questions